ELELAB/PDBminer/README.md

 * seaborn=0.12.0
 * yaml=0.2.5

-PDBminer is developed on a Linuz based system but also tested on MacOS and Windows.
-If you use windows and the conda distribution ensure that your pyqt is updated.
+PDBminer is developed on a Linux based system but also tested on MacOS and Windows.

 ### Pip
 #### First time: